Rubbish, Recycling & More

 This is where you can learn more about Beachwood's programs for:

 Beachwood's rubbish and recycling collection program is fully automated.
-The key to this program are large, easy to move, rolling carts.
+The key to this program is large, easy to move, rolling carts.
 The City of Beachwood will deliver one free rubbish cart and one free recycling cart to each household.
 On your trash day, our mechanical-armed trucks will pick up and dump the carts curbside.
 Your rubbish disposal and recycling are part of an automated program, which increases the cleanliness and efficiency of rubbish collection in our city.
 The benefits include:

 - Easy to load and maneuver carts